kabilan1290/old/_posts/[Dreamhack]-Simple-Sqli/2024-04-23-[Dreamhack]-Simple-Sqli-Challenge.md

 ### Challenge Name : Simple-SQLI

-<p>The challenge invloves solving a simple sqlite injection and the source code for the challenge is given below!
+<p>The challenge invloves solving a simple sqlite injection and the source code for the challenge is given below!</p>

 ```
 #!/usr/bin/python3